 For specific information on admissions procedures, please take a look at the Psychology Department's application instructions.
 The Clinical Area of The University of Texas at Austin follows policy guidelines of the Council of University Directors of Clinical Training (CUDCP) regarding admissions offers and acceptances; a copy of those guidelines can be found here.

-Program Statistics: For specific information on applicants to our program, incoming class data, internship data, and graduation outcomes, please see Program Statistics.
+Program Statistics: For specific information on applicants to our program, incoming class data, internship data, and graduation outcomes, please see Student Admissions, Outcomes, and Other Data.
 This link provides relevant "Full Disclosure Data" for our program.

 Mentorship Training Model

 The program embraces a mentorship training model.
 Individual faculty members select, from among the applicant pool, students with congruent research interests to consider for admission to the program.
 Thus a student's personal statement should indicate his or her research interests and training, as well as his or her choice(s) of the faculty mentor with whom they are most interested in working.

 This mentor admissions system does not mean that each faculty member will admit one student each year.
 Some faculty may wish to admit more than one student.
 Faculty who are currently supervising a large number of students may not admit any.
 Applicants are strongly encouraged to contact prospective mentors to learn whether or not that faculty member plans to accept new students for the coming year.
 Often that information will be available on the faculty member’s website: the clinical faculty and their research interests are listed in the faculty section of our website.

 Neuroimaging Track and the Magnetic Imaging Research Center (IRC)